davidfemi/Yelp-Camp/yelpcamp-frontend/COLOR_SYSTEM.md

-# YelpCamp Color System
+# The Campgrounds Color System

 ## Overview
-The YelpCamp color system is derived from our logo and creates a cohesive, outdoor-themed design that reflects our camping and nature focus.
+The The Campgrounds color system is derived from our logo and creates a cohesive, outdoor-themed design that reflects our camping and nature focus.

 ## Brand Colors